saeedsul/movies/README.md

 - terraform plan
 - terraform apply --auto-approve
 - this will build api project and great the api contianer and the sql db container
-- open a browser and go to http://localhost:80
+- open a browser and go to http://localhost:8001

+- DatabaseSeeder will run container to seed database from csv file embeded.

 ---